-As at 31 March 2012, the Group has placed to a bank a structured bank deposit for a term of 91 days.
-Pursuant to the relevant underlying agreement, the structured bank deposit matures on 9 April 2012 and carries interest at a variable rate from 0% to 5% per annum with reference to the performance of the underlying investments during the investment period, and its principal sum is denominated in Renminbi ("RMB") and guaranteed by the bank.
-In addition, the bank has a call option to early terminate the structured bank deposit by repaying the principal sum and the interest, if any, up to the date of termination.
-The fair value of these embedded derivatives as at 31 March 2012 is insignificant.
+As at 31 March 2012, the Group had placed to a bank a structured bank deposit, which was linked to a combination of investments in bonds and currency markets, for a term of 91 days.
+Pursuant to the relevant underlying agreement, the structured bank deposit matured on 9 April 2012 and carried interest at a variable rate from 0% to 5% per annum with reference to the performance of the underlying investments during the investment period, and its principal sum is denominated in Renminbi ("RMB") and guaranteed by the bank.
+In addition, the bank had a call option to early terminate the structured bank deposit by repaying the principal sum and the interest, if any, up to the date of termination.
+The fair value of these embedded derivatives as at 31 March 2012 was insignificant.
+The Group has no structured bank deposit as at 31 March 2013.